 Strengthen your marriage with the help of an experienced, licensed marriage counselor, from home and at your convenience.

-The best way to know if your marriage therapy will be covered is by talking to your therapist and asking how they’ll be billing your sessions as well as contacting your insurance provider.
+The best way to know if your marriage therapy will be covered is by talking to your therapist or mental health professional and asking how they’ll be billing your sessions as well as contacting your insurance provider’s member services.

 Employer-sponsored group insurance

 Standard insurance that you get through your company generally won’t cover marriage counseling.
 However, it may be covered if your employer offers what’s known as the Employee Assistance Program (EAP).

 EAPs have become more common with the rise in popularity of the concept of work-life balance.
 More employers now see the benefit of their employees being well-rounded in all aspects of their life.
 A more balanced lifestyle can help reduce the number of days of missed work and increase productivity, giving employers even more incentive to offer plans that emphasize mental and behavioral health well-being.

 Ask your company’s benefits manager what type of coverage your plans offer and if they provide access to an EAP.

 Some short-term policies do offer coverage for mental health, but marriage counseling isn’t always included in that coverage.
 Treatment for mental health conditions is often listed as an exclusion to many short-term plans.

 You should reach out to the individual insurance company directly and ask: does insurance cover marital counseling?